 But unlike the thief on the cross we are not moments away from death (Hopefully!) so that leaves us with this verse.
 “Work while it is yet day, for the night is coming when men will work no more!”

 Do you want to hear it from Luther?
 “For all which it is my duty to thank and praise, serve and obey Him.
 This is most certainly true!”
 Amen!

-Note from the Peace Doctor: If you're looking for peace for yourself, we hope you will visit our home page before leaving our site.
-The Web without a doubt is full with information about any kind of topic.
-Here is an item we hope will be of interest for peace lovers and those who are interested in peace articles.
+Note from the Peace Doctor: If you're looking for peace for yourself, be sure to visit our home page before you go.
+The Internet certainly is full with content about every imaginable subject.
+Above is a post we expect will be of interest for peace lovers and those who follow peace news.